brochure design tips

 5. Not utilizing the white space – The white space in your brochure design is the empty and blank areas of your brochure, containing no images or text.

-Lots of people feel the need to use every bit of space for their message, and they consider space being wasted when they leave a few areas blank.
+Lots of people feel the need to use every bit of space for their message, and they consider space to be wasted when they leave a few areas blank.
 It will lead to getting your brochure design crowded, and it can be confusing and overwhelming for the reader, as there is too much coming at them.

 You should consider white space as a resting place for the eyes and minds of your readers.